Over the years, I noticed that many people find museums confusing and intimidating. As a museum lover, I always want to help people enjoy art.

 I realized that to solve this problem, we have to reduce the dependency between the audio guide and labels.

 When I worked at TopView (a double-decker bus tour company), we tried to auto-play audio when the bus passed landmarks.
 I thought about using the same tech in museums.
-In fact, I've used something similar on a tour in China.

 However, there is one problem: Even though GPS knows my location, it can’t tell which artwork I'm actually facing.
 I could be facing multiple artworks, but I only want to learn about one.